mdn/browsercompat/docs/index.rst

 ..
-Web Platform Compatibility API documentation master file, created by sphinx-quickstart on Mon Jul 21 13:24:51 2014.
+Browser Compatibility API documentation master file, created by sphinx-quickstart on Mon Jul 21 13:24:51 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 =============================
-web-platform-compat
+browsercompat
 =============================

 .. include:: ../README.rst